FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/index.html.markdown

   region      = "eu-west-0"
 }
 ```
-Note: if token, aksk and password are set simultaneously, then it will authenticate in the order of Token, AKSK and Password.
+Note: if token, aksk and password are set simultaneously, then it will authenticate in the order of Token, Password and AKSK.

 ### Federated